OceanCalc

 Formula

-The relationship behind this tool is: VMG = BSP × cos(θ), θ from bow toward mark
+Core relationship: VMG = BSP × cos(θ), θ from bow toward mark

 VMG is the component of velocity toward a waypoint along your heading-to-mark geometry.